-Prior to completion of the Company's IPO, we intend to establish an audit committee, a compensation committee and a nominating and corporate governance committee under our Board of Directors.
-We intend to adopt a charter for each of the three committees prior to completion of the Company's IPO.
+We have established an audit committee, a compensation committee and a nominating and corporate governance committee under our Board of Directors.
+We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.